-Keara Lightning, an activist from the Samson Cree Nation, first felt part of an Indigenous community when she moved to Toronto.
+Sarah (not her real name), an activist from the Samson Cree Nation, first felt part of an Indigenous community when she moved to Toronto.
 She hadn’t had the opportunity before because her mother raised her and her sister away from the violence on their reserve.

 “All those things were new to me after living in a mostly non-Indigenous rural area.
-Those things really blew my mind, and ignited a passion and purpose in me for the first time in my life,” Lightning says.
+Those things really blew my mind, and ignited a passion and purpose in me for the first time in my life,” Sarah says.

-Lightning fell back into her old habit of drinking, which had started because of a “gnawing emptiness.”
+Sarah fell back into her old habit of drinking, which had started because of a “gnawing emptiness.”

-“So that is the story I think about when I think about Toronto and 150 years of Canadian colonialism,” Lightning said.
+“So that is the story I think about when I think about Toronto and 150 years of Canadian colonialism,” Sarah said.
 She added that many of her relatives were in residential school or the foster care system.
 Her family’s roots are Plains Cree from Alberta, where the oil industry displaced them.

 The next 150